Driving licence in Pakistan

 In Pakistan, the driving licence is the official document which authorises its holder to operate various types of motor vehicles (depending on the type of licence) on publicly accessible roads.
 Driving licences can be obtained by submitting an application to any licensing authority in the applicant's district.

 Obtaining a driver's licence

 Any person at least 18 years old can apply for a driving licence.
-The applicant must show their National Identity Card and must be able to read a car number plate from a distance of 20.5 metres (65').
+The applicant must show their National Identity Card and must be able to read a car number plate from a distance of 65' (20.5 m).

 For a new licence the person needs to apply first for a learner's permit.